kgalloux/RAE473_Fall/Week-6.md

 Computers have the ability to run different operating systems.
 It is therefore necessary that there are standards for each type of writing structure (example: chains, tables, ...) so that a translator can understand the language of the object and translate it for the clients.
 To resume, all points are:
-- the system uses a common set of communication protocols
-- the system uses standard to represent the data elements
-- the system uses standard for message transmission
-- the system uses a language-independent standard to represent data structures
+1/ the system have to use a common set of communication protocols 2/ the system have to use standard to represent the data elements 3/ the system have to use standard for message transmission 4/ the system have to use a language-independent standard to represent data structures

 ## Case Nr.
 2
 ###### *Let us contunue with a situation from Case Nr.
 1*